 We all know that one of the major and primary identification documents here in our country is the driver’s license.
 As a matter of fact, having this ID would immediately alert people that you are the person you’re claiming to be.
-The reason for this would be because of the process on how to get one.
+The reason for this would be because of the process of how to get one.
 Before getting the non-professional driver’s license, you would first need to get the student’s permit.
 In this article, you will know how you can apply for the LTO student’s permit this year.

 Are there new eligibility requirements in getting a student’s permit?

-Every now and then, the requirements for getting a student’s permit changes.
+Every now and then, the requirements for getting a student’s permit change.
 This would depend on what the government and the LTO would say.
 This year, the eligibility requirements in applying for a student’s permit are: